 Social work supervisors will review the tracking tool, including related assessment tools completed by the social worker, on a weekly basis.
-Based on the social worker's assessment and recommended service plan, the supervisor will determine the next steps to be taken on the case.
-The supervisor will annotate the next steps and any changes in the service plan, if needed, in the tracking tool for the social worker.
+Based on the social worker's assessment and recommended service plan, the supervisor will decide as to the next steps to be taken on the case.
+The supervisor will annotate the next steps and any changes in the service plan, if needed, in the tracking tool for the social worker and will discuss with the social worker as needed.